Do not waste time

 Enable flexibility

 We have included a section in our assessment cover sheet to explain if and why we feel we need to restrict a grant instead of the default of unrestricted.
-We monitor and report on the proportion of u/r grants annually in our Annual Review.
+We monitor and report on the proportion of unrestricted and restricted grants annually in our Annual Review.
 We often include an additional unrestricted ‘top-up’ to grants that are provided to meet defined costs or specific projects if we believe the organisation may have limited access to unrestricted income streams.

 Communicate with purpose